mnot/I-D/json-home/draft.md

 template.

-It also gives several hints about interacting with the latter "widget" resources, including the HTTP methods usable with them, the patch formats they accept, and the fact that they support partial requests {{RFC7233}} using the "bytes" range-specifier.
+It also gives several hints about interacting with the latter "widget" resources, including the HTTP methods usable with them, the PATCH and POST formats they accept, and the fact that they support partial requests {{RFC7233}} using the "bytes" range-specifier.

 It gives no such hints about the "widgets" resource.
 This does not mean that it (for example) doesn't support any HTTP methods; it means that the client will need to discover this by